qig123/pdf_trans/mybook/Part I_ Foundations/Part I_ Foundations.md

 Scope rules are somewhat more complex in (pre-Fortran 90) Fortran, though  not much more.
 Fortran distinguishes between global and local variables.
 The  scope of a local variable is limited to the subroutine in which it appears; it is not  visible elsewhere.
 Variable declarations are optional.
 If a variable is not declared,  it is assumed to be local to the current subroutine and to be of type integer if its  name begins with the letters I–N, or real otherwise.
 (Different conventions for  implicit declarations can be specifed by the programmer.
 In Fortran 90 and its  successors, the programmer can also turn off implicit declarations, so that use of  an undeclared variable becomes a compile-time error.)

-/*  Place into *s a new name beginning with the letter 'L' and  continuing with the ASCII representation of a unique integer.
-Parameter s is assumed to point to space large enough to hold any  such name; for the short ints used here, 7 characters suffice.  */  void label_name (char *s) {  static short int n;  /* C guarantees that static locals  are initialized to zero */  sprintf (s, "L%d\0", ++n);  /* "print" formatted output to s */  }

 ![Figure 3.3 C code to...](images/page_160_vector_200.png)
 *Figure 3.3  C code to illustrate the use of static variables.*